 Renaissance pet portraits have gone from novelty to genuine cultural phenomenon.
 And once you understand why they work so well, it makes perfect sense.

-Why Renaissance Pet Portraits Work for Every Pet
+Why Do Renaissance Pet Portraits Work for Every Pet?

 The magic of a renaissance pet portrait lives in the contrast.
 Your pet's familiar, beloved face placed into an entirely unexpected context.
 The result is a piece of art that triggers multiple emotional responses at once.